What is the National Curriculum?

 What does our curriculum look like?

-As the year progresses, please do take the time to explore the curriculum details below, which set out the learning experiences each of our year groups has to offer and our overall curriculum overview:
+As the year progresses, please do take the time to explore the curriculum details below, which set out the learning experiences each of our year groups has to offer with our curriculum maps: